julzasdf123456/batch/README.md

 ### New Tables

 ### New Columns on Tables
+- Transactions
+    - Payee
-- TransactionDetails
+    - PayeeAddress
-    - FlushedToTuition (pushed to HCA)

 ### New Permissions